 There are a lot of people who don’t have it all, and you can donate to charities and organizations in your friend or family member’s name to lend a helping hand.

 First, find out what kind of social issues or causes they’re interested in or passionate about.
-Then, do some research about the trustworthy foundations that are working towards solving these issues.
+For instance, they may be environmental advocates and they’re passionate about promoting sustainable practices.
+From there, there are a lot of things you can do already.
+You can look it up and then, do some research about the trustworthy foundations that are working towards solving these issues.
 Finally, make the donation in your friend’s name and make a certificate that explains what they’ve donated towards.

 Another great option is to gift consumables, especially food or drink.